College Application Guide

 • The main forms you need are:

 • FAFSA (Free Application for Federal Student Aid): All schools require the FAFSA.
 The Iowa College Access Network (ICAN) will help you fill out the FAFSA for free if you call and make an appointment, and most high schools will provide this service as well on a financial aid night.
+Over the years, this process has become much more simplified.
+Nearly all your information will be uploaded directly from the IRS.
 You will need:

 • W2 forms and other records of your income and your parents’ income